Etobicoke Creek

-Etobicoke Creek /ɛˈtoʊbᵻkoʊ/ is a river in the Greater Toronto Area of Ontario, Canada.
+Etobicoke Creek /ɛˈtoʊbᵻkoʊ/ is a creek in the Greater Toronto Area of Ontario, Canada.
 It is a tributary of Lake Ontario and runs from Caledon to southern Etobicoke, part of the City of Toronto.
 The creek is within the jurisdiction of the Toronto and Region Conservation Authority.

 Etymology

 The name "Etobicoke" was derived from the Mississauga word wah-do-be-kang (wadoopikaang), meaning "place where the alders grow", which was used to describe the area between Etobicoke Creek and the Humber River.
 The first provincial land surveyor, Augustus Jones, also spelled it as "ato-be-coake".
 A letter from January 22, 1775 uses "Tobacock".
 Etobicoke was adopted as the official name of the township (later city, now part of the city of Toronto) in 1795 on the direction of Lieutenant Governor John Graves Simcoe.
 The name for the waterway used in the Toronto Purchase treaty was Etobicoke River.
 Simcoe in a memo from April 5, 1796 refers to it as "Smith River or Etobicoke".
 In a letter dated April 9, 1796 he used "Tobicoke".
 (No reference appears for Smith but could be linked to Samuel Smith who would be granted land in Etobicoke and served with Simcoe in the Queen's Rangers.)
 Both "creek" and "river" appear in newspapers and books until about 1960.
 "Creek" was officially adopted by the Geographical Names Board of Canada on November 18, 1962, though it existed far earlier.

 The name of the river in Anishinaabemowin (Ojibwe) language of the Mississaugas, in modern Fiero orthography is Edoopikaag-ziibi.